Universal Music enters into strategic partnership with AI music startup KLAY - Music Business Worldwide

 He added: “KLAY’s obsession is not just to showcase its research innovation but to make it invisible and mission-critical to people’s daily lives.
 Only then can music AI become more than a short-lived gimmick.
 Our great artists have always embraced the newest technologies – we believe the next Beatles will play with KLAY.”

-Besides Attie, KLAY’s leadership team includes Chief Content Officer Thomas Hesse, a former President of Sony Music Entertainment who was involved in earlier tech-driven innovations in music such as the pay-per-song model (iTunes Music Store), music video distribution (VEVO), and on-demand music streaming.
+Besides Attie, KLAY’s leadership team includes Chief Content Officer Thomas Hesse, who once served as President of Global Digital Business at Sony BMG Music Entertainment, and was also involved in earlier tech-driven innovations in music such as the pay-per-song model (iTunes Music Store), music video distribution (VEVO), and on-demand music streaming.

 Also on the KLAY team is Head of Engineering Matt Avent, former Tech Lead of the Speech, Audio, and Music Intelligence (SAMI) initiative at TikTok parent company ByteDance.
 KLAY also says it will soon be onboarding Björn Winckler as Head of Research.
 Winker comes to the company from Google’s AI lab DeepMind, where he led the development of Lyria and other AI models.